I’m pretty tired.

 PS Penguins.
 Crossing the street.
 Seriously awesome.

-PPS For those of you who need a real live New Zealand guide, here you go.
-God knows I only write my tales and sometimes you need more!
+PPS For those of you who need a real live New Zealand guide or want to know some travel essentials for New Zealand, here you go.
+God knows I only write my tales and sometimes you need more.